Silicon Valley’s Biggest Risk Is This Industry’s Gain… for Now

 And in July of last year, Great Britain announced it would ban the sale of all gasoline and diesel cars by 2040.
 France, India and Norway have similar plans.
 Plus, China, Germany and eight other countries are looking to develop similar strategies.

-This has been a boon for cobalt miners, who have seen their shares rocket higher in the last year.
+This has been a boom for cobalt miners, who have seen their shares rocket higher in the last year.

 But is this just the beginning?
 Or is it the beginning of the end?